Medical Leave and FMLA

 Our law firm handles a wide range of legal cases involving medical leave-related issues and FMLA cases.
 You can learn more about such cases and some of the legal issues often associated with them on the pages listed below:

-We also strongly encourage you to talk to an attorney at our law firm as soon as possible to learn more about your legal options.
+We also strongly encourage you to talk to a FMLA attorney at our law firm as soon as possible to learn more about your legal options.
 That’s because each medical leave case often presents its own unique challenges.
 The sooner we can learn more about the issues facing you or your family, the better.

 What problems do people often encounter?

 There are many legal issues or problems that often come up before, during or after someone takes a legally permissible medical leave from work.
 Such issues may include:

 - Your employer refuses to grant you time off from work for a medical leave or the birth of a child.